 Additional Information About Medical Marijuana in Connecticut

-- You are not allowed use it in any moving vehicle, a bus or school bus, in the workplace, any school grounds, any university/college property (including dormitories) or in the presence of anyone under the age of 18.
+- You are not allowed to use marijuana in any moving vehicle (including a public bus), in the workplace, on (or within 1,000 ft of) any school grounds or any university/college property (including dormitories), or in the presence of anyone under the age of 18.

-- Marijuana cannot be given for palliative care if it endangers the health of anyone other than the patient or primary caregiver.
+- Marijuana cannot be given for palliative (preventative) care if it endangers the health of anyone other than the patient or primary caregiver (i.e. if you are living with other people in your residence).

 Found this post informative?
 Help us get it in front of other people who need the information by SHARING it.